jocobtt/jocobtt/README.md

 Fun fact
 ---------
-I love public transit and cooking!
+I love public transit, running, and cooking!

 <!--
 **jocobtt/jocobtt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.